-Companies often try new things; they try new things to ignite their customer bases, please their boards, expand into new markets, increase overall market share, etc. Often times, these alternative solutions involve slight alterations in brand strategy or positioning.
+Companies often try new things; they try new things to ignite their customer bases, please their boards, expand into new markets, increase overall market share, etc. These alternative solutions often involve slight alterations in brand strategy or positioning.
 In more extreme situations, it can be an entire pivot.
 But, as is true in many walks of life, communication is king.

 Frontier Airlines did just that.